englishthomas/training/Docusaurus/Basics/architecture.md

 ## Magma Architecture

-The figure below shows a high-level Magma Network Architecture.
+The  Magma archiecture Diagram below shows a high-level Magma Network Architecture.
 Magma is designed to be 3GPP generation and access network agnostic (cellular or WiFi) where all devices can connect.
 It can flexibly support a radio access network with minimal development and deployment effort.

 ### Magma has three major components: